 A vertical root fracture happens when the root of a tooth — below the gum line — becomes cracked.
 Patients with this type of cracked tooth usually don’t show any symptoms or feel any pain.
 The crack is only discovered on X-rays after the gums or surrounding bone tissue become infected.
 An endodontic surgery can sometimes remove the cracked portion of the tooth’s root.
 This will keep the rest of the tooth intact.
 Otherwise, the tooth will have to be extracted and can be replaced with a dental implant.

 A cracked tooth isn’t the end of the world, but if it is causing you pain, it’s important to get it examined quickly.
-Reddick Orthodontics specializes in braces and Invisalign in Melbourne, but your overall oral health is very important to us.
+Melbourne Orthodontics specializes in braces and Invisalign in Melbourne, but your overall oral health is very important to us.
 Contact us to schedule an appointment if you have a cracked tooth or any other type of concern.